oracle-livelabs/sprints/data-management/sprint-install-19c-rpm/sprint-install-19c-rpm.md

       </copy>
       ```

-      Where, oracle-database-ee-19c-1.0-1.x86_64.rpm is the fully qualified name of the Oracle Database RPM.
+      oracle-database-ee-19c-1.0-1.x86_64.rpm is the fully qualified name of the Oracle Database RPM.

 4. Verify installation success message